-There are two bus services a day from Vientiane to Luang Prabang which are available to book online.
+There are currently 1 bus service a day from Vientiane to Luang Prabang available to book online.

-Use the Search Form to purchase your bus tickets from Vientiane to Luang Prabang.
+Use the Search Box below to buy your tickets from Vientiane to Luang Prabang.

 Vientiane Bus Station

 Chit Prasong bus services from Vietiane to Luang Prabang depart from Vientiane’s Northern Bus Terminal.

 Bus services from Vientiane to Luang Prabang terminate at Luang Prabang’s Southern Bus Terminal.

 Luang Prabang is a very special place, and the old part of the town has been designated by UNESCO as a world heritage site and as such there are strict controls in place in relation to town planning and the operation of bars and other tourist focused businesses with the aim of maintaining the town historic buildings and relaxed atmosphere.